 What is keratoconus?

+Keratoconus is an eye condition affecting the cornea, which is the transparent surface of the eye.
 Keratoconus occurs when the cornea slowly changes shape.
-While it is normally shaped like a dome, with keratoconus it thins and becomes shaped like a cone.
-This affects the way your eyes focuses light and can distort your vision.
+While the cornea is normally shaped like a dome, with keratoconus it thins and becomes shaped like a cone.
+This affects the way the eyes focus light and can distort vision.

 If you have keratoconus, you might experience: